A History and Celebration of Swimming the River Thames

 Thames swimming is still popular around Richmond, Bamber Gascoigne for example is a regular.
 The first time he went in the Thames was in the 1940s, while at Eton.
 Now he’s been swimming at Richmond for 30 years.

 Then it was back on the train to Kew Gardens and a walk to Kew Bridge.
 Kew to Putney was once the most famous stretch on the Thames when it came to river racing, and the starting point for the Long Distance Amateur Championships.
 Countless champions have made their way downstream from here.
-First impressions weren’t great however, it felt like I was on a motorway.

 I’m working my way right into London now, visiting Putney Bridge which has an important place in Thames swimming history for several reasons.
 This is where Australian teenager Annette Kellerman – who would become the world’s most famous long-distance woman swimmer, Hollywood star and swimsuit designer – launched her international career in 1905.
 Meanwhile, a bye law introduced last year means people can no longer swim from Putney downstream without a licence from the Port of London Authority.

 On to Battersea, Albert and Chelsea bridges.
 First I went to Cremorne Gardens, not far from Battersea Bridge.
 This used to be a huge pleasure garden, and races were held across the Thames as early as the 1830s.
 The park keeper told me no one swims here now.
-Here’s a warning sign, just in case:

 A trip to Knebworth to finally meet Andy Nation.
 Back in 2005 he became the first person to swim the 147 miles of the non-tidal Thames.
 Why did Andy do it?
 “Because,” he says, “no one had done it before.”
 And also, of course, to raise money for the Anthony Nolan Trust, the blood cancer charity.